Govt expressed regret over deportation of woman Afghan MP: Kharge | Politics

 ''We want to talk unitedly.
 All parties have taken the same view,'' he added.

 Asked if the Congress was satisfied with the meeting, Kharge said, ''We will wait and see.
 They (government) have replied.
 We will have to see how much they implement....
 We will see how they evacuate those who are still left in Afghanistan.
 We will see what will be our stand vis-a-vis other countries.''
-Congress leaders Adhir Ranjan Chowdhury and Anand Sharma were also present at the meeting, besides Kharge.
+Congress leaders Adhir Ranjan Chowdhury and Anand Sharma were also present in the meeting, besides Kharge.
+Sharma told reporters, ''Issues of students, humanitarian issues...have been raised (in the meeting).
+This being a national matter, there is no question of partisan position by political parties.
+We all are of this view.''
+Talking to reporters, Trinamool Congress (TMC) leader Saugata Roy said his party's main concern was about evacuation of Indians.

+''Overall, there was a consensus that contentious issues should not be mentioned in the meeting.
+In fact, I mentioned that one minister had raised the question of CAA with regard to Sikh and Hindu refugees, but ministers should not raise this divisive issue,'' the TMC leader later told reporters at a press conference.

+In the meeting, TRS leader Nama Nageswara Rao and National Conference's Hasnain Masoodi raised the issue of security implications of the Taliban takeover of Kabul.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)